shadax1/SuperMarisaWorldPrac/README.md

 The cheat table I used can be found [here](https://github.com/shadax1/SuperMarisaWorldPrac/blob/master/misc/SuperMarisaWorld105.CT).

 ## Troubleshooting
-If your the practice tool isn't working properly, the first thing to check is if your game is on version 1.05.
+If the practice tool isn't working properly, the first thing to check is if your game is on version 1.05.
 You can see that on the title screen.

 ![game version](https://raw.githubusercontent.com/shadax1/SuperMarisaWorldPrac/master/misc/game%20version.png)